-Earache is proud to announce the signing of 25 year old ALIREZA301 (real name Ali Reza) to it’s roster.
+Earache is proud to announce the signing of 25 year old ALIREZA (real name Alireza) to it’s roster.
 Marking a landmark signing for the label – it’s first hip hop/trap artist.
-His signing comes hot off performances at Afropunk Fest alongside artists such as Tyler The Creator and his debut record ‘Endlyss’ is pencilled to drop in 2019 following time in the studio with producer Jason Rich famed for his previous work with both Lil Peep and Lil Xan.
+Signed hot off his performance at Afropunk Fest alongside artists such as Tyler The Creator, his self styled ‘Dark Trap’ debut record ‘Endlyss’ is pencilled to drop in 2019 following time in the studio with producer Jason Rich famed for his previous work with both Lil Peep and Lil Xan.

-With a wide-ranging eclectic list of inluences including Bring Me The Horizon, XXXTentacion, Thy Art Is Murder and Earl Sweatshirt, Alieza merges both metal, trap, rap and rock to deliver a contemporary sound that few have yet to master.
-With dark undertones, heavy beats, metal guitars and a conscious message, ‘Endlyss’ is set to be a genre defining record.
+With a wide-ranging eclectic list of influences including Bring Me The Horizon, XXXTentacion, Thy Art Is Murder and Earl Sweatshirt, Alieza merges both metal, trap, rap and rock to deliver a contemporary sound officially coined by Reza as ‘DARK TRAP’ With dark undertones, heavy beats, metal guitars and a conscious message, ‘Endlyss’ is set to be a genre defining record.
 Speaking of ‘Endlyss’ (a portmanteau of Abyss and Endless) Alireza states…

 “Happiness isn’t meant for some people.
 And happiness is a place where some people don’t know they can go.
 So they smoke and use drugs or women or alcohol or whatever substance they want until they can feel no pain.
 The outbursts of anger can come when you don’t have an outlet or a substance to use.
 But I can’t judge anyone who can function and live in this society.
 Sometimes it’s not good or bad.
 Not black or white but just grey…